-Compliance with government regulations can have a major impact over your profits.
+Compliance with government regulations can have a major impact on your profits.
 If non-compliance leads to penalties and loss of business, compliance can add to your market reputation.
 Businesses with a clean compliance history attract new customers easily.
-Strong compliance programs play a major role in building good reputation.
+Strong compliance programs play a major role in building a good reputation.

 Ongoing training, up-to-date training material, and well-kept training records are among the most important components of such compliance programs.

 For instance, PCI DSS 4.0 to be released later this year would bring about major changes to the data security standards of the payment card industry.
 Similarly, the New Title IX rules released on May 6, have brought about several changes to how colleges and universities handle sex harassment.
 Without ongoing training, important updates such as these would go unnoticed by most of your staff.

 Your employees would remain unaware of these changes to the law.
 Without updated information, they may end up taking wrong decisions causing compliance disasters.
 Ongoing training can prevent such a situation.
 Besides, training people this way has cognitive benefits.
 Such training can ensure that employees retain what they learn from the training.
 Such a training setup could also lower the training costs for your organization.